Holy Tongue vs. Holy Language: Why You Cannot Translate Holiness

 Translation can explain holiness.
 Hebrew performs it.

-So the proper formulation is this:
+So the proper formulation of Safa vs. Lashon is:

 שפת הקודש — Safat HaKodesh is the holy mother-language.